 The three main dysautonomia conditions I have are Orthostatic Intolerance, Postural Orthostatic Tachycardia Syndrome (POTS) and Raynaud’s.

-I also find it hard to regulate my body temperature, circulation, blood pressure, my heart rate, I’m often dizzy and light-headed.
+I also find it hard to regulate my body temperature, circulation, blood pressure, my heart rate and I’m often dizzy and light-headed.
 I also have issue with my digestive system and bladder.
 So dysautonomia really does affect me a lot!

 ![]() |